NARodman/ayotaye-portfolio-project/README.md

  Day 4-: Continuing on the stylesheet, I picked out the text and background colors.
 For right now I chose a mix of purples as the main focus of color.
 This will probably changed later.
 The font family I chose was Dosis.

  Day 5: Finishing up the header section.
 Starting the home section.

+ Day 6: Fixed the image upload, so that it had a transparent background.
+Started working on the JS for the occupation animation and added styles in the CSS for the home section.